lav45/yii2-behaviors/docs/PushModelBehavior.md

-# PushBehavior
+# PushModelBehavior

-This extension will help you to dernomalization your data structure, work with Relation.
+This extension will help you to dernomalization your data structure, work with Model.

 ## Using